microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaApplication.md

 ## Description

 The `Remove-EntraBetaApplication` cmdlet removes the specified application from Microsoft Entra ID.
-Specify the `ObjectId` parameter to delete a specific application.

 ## Examples